 If neither of these tactics is a valid option for your business, you can also purchase contact lists from consumer database companies like infoUSA.
 Purchasing consumer information can provide a company with a wealth of new contacts in far less time than it would take to source them organically.
 It is worth mentioning, however, that organically sourced contacts almost always deliver a higher success rate than purchased lists.

 Here’s where the magic happens!
 Once you have your objective set and your contacts ready, it’s time to start building your email.
 It may seem simple, but email design is a digital art form, one that requires as much care and attention to detail as any other medium.

-The layout, copy, and color choices you make contribute greatly to the success or failure of your email marketing campaign.
+The layout, copy, and color choices you make contribute greatly to the success or failure of email marketing for small businesses.
 Usability and aesthetic appeal should be chief among your design concerns.
-If you email isn’t eye-catching or engaging, no one will bother to read it.
+If your email isn’t eye-catching or engaging, no one will bother to read it.
 And if your copy is muddled, off message, or confusing, those who do read it will walk away with a negative impression of you, your company, and your service.

 Put in a little extra effort at this step; it can make or break your entire marketing effort.

 Here is a step that often gets overlooked or underdeveloped.
 The subject line of your email will be the ‘hook’ that prompts the recipient to open it.
 Internet users receive dozens of email every day, and if you don’t want your message getting lost in the clutter, you need to develop a subject line that jumps out and say “Hey you!
 Open me!”

 A generic or selling-centric subject line can cause a recipient to dismiss your message, or simply filter it out entirely.
 On the other hand, an overly friendly or unprofessional subject line can make it hard for a recipient to take you seriously.
 You have to toe a fine line, between professionalism and fun, to develop an effective subject line.